-- 1. "Persons governed by this Code" means ALL Town officials, officers, and employees, whether elected and/or appointed, paid or unpaid. - 2.
-"Business" means any entity through which activity for profit or not for profit is conducted including, but not limited to a corporation, partnership, proprietorship, firm, enterprise, franchise, association, organization, or self-employed individual. - 3.
+- 1. "Persons governed by this Code" means ALL Town/municipal officials, municipal officers, and municipal employees, whether elected and/or appointed, paid or unpaid. - 2.
+"Business" means any entity through which activity for profit or not for profit is conducted including, but not limited to a corporation, limited liability corporation, partnership, proprietorship, firm, enterprise, franchise, association, organization, or self-employed individual. - 3.
 "Complainant" means any person who signed a complaint under penalties of false statement alleging a violation of this Code. - 4.
-"Confidential Information" means information, whether transmitted orally or in writing, which is obtained by reason of the public position of office held, that is not, at the time of transmission, a matter of public record or public knowledge.

-- 5. "Confidential Investigation" means the examination, prior to the finding of probable cause, of both written and oral evidence, that is not to be disclosed to any third party by anyone connected with the investigation, except upon the written request of the respondent. - 6.
-"Financial Interest" means pecuniary or material benefit accruing to a town official/employee, spouse or minor child of an officer, official or employee of the Town as a result of a contract, transaction, zoning decision or other matter which is, or may be, the subject of an official act or action by or with the Town of Ledyard except for such contracts of transactions which by their terms and by the substance of their provisions confer the opportunity and right to realize the accrual of similar benefits to all persons and/or property similarly situated. - 7.
-"Gift" means anything of economic value in excess of \$100.00, including but not limited to entertainment, food, beverage, travel, lodging, given or paid.
+"Confidential Information" means information, whether transmitted orally or in writing, which is obtained by reason of the public position of office held, that is not, at the time of transmission, a matter of public record or public knowledge. - 5.
+"Confidential Investigation" means the examination, prior to the finding of probable cause, of both written and oral evidence, that is not to be disclosed to any third party by anyone connected with the investigation, except upon the written request of the respondent. - 6.
+"Financial Interest" means pecuniary or material benefit accruing to a town official/employee, spouse or minor child of an officer, official or employee of the Town as a result of a contract, transaction, zoning decision or other matter which is, or may be, the subject of an official act or action by or with the Town of Ledyard except for such contracts of transactions which by their terms and by the substance of their provisions confer the opportunity and right to realize the accrual of similar benefits to all persons and/or property similarly situated.